aeoden96/aeoden96.github.io/src/content/blog/typescript-discriminated-unions.md

 ### Why This Is Useful

 The power of this pattern is that TypeScript understands the relationship between the discriminant property (`type` in this case) and the rest of the properties.
 When you check the value of `type`, TypeScript automatically narrows the type of `props` to either `PropsA` or `PropsB`.

-This gives you:

-- Type safety when accessing properties
-- Autocomplete suggestions that are context-aware
-- Compiler errors if you try to access properties that don't exist in the current type

-### When To Use

-Discriminated unions are especially useful for:

-- Component props that change based on a "mode" or "type"
-- API responses that might return different data structures
-- State management where the state shape changes based on status
-- Modeling complex domain objects with distinct variants